Free Obamacare Frequently Asked Questions

-We would love to review your situation and see if you qualify, the best solution is to call us at 877-561-3360.
+We would love to review your situation and see if you qualify for Obamacare, the best solution is to call us at 877-561-3360.

-You must file a federal tax return and if married file a joint tax return in order to qualify for help paying for your insurance.
+Obamacare recipients must file a federal tax return and, if married, file a joint tax return in order to qualify for help paying for Obamacare.

-Due to more people being eligible even small business owners are thinking about Individual plans, with the HRA rules in place, this is something to consider.
+Due to more people being eligible, even small business owners are thinking about Individual plans and with the Health Reimbursement Arrangement (HRA) rules in place, this is definitely something to consider.
 Please call us at 877-561-3360 so we can discuss possible options.

-You can enroll in Marketplace health coverage through August 15 due to the coronavirus disease 2019 (COVID-19) emergency.
+Yes!
+You can still get health coverage if you meet any of the life events that will allow you to qualify for a Special Enrollment Period.
+Some examples include marriage, moving, having a baby, and more.
 More people than ever before qualify for help paying for health coverage, even those who weren’t eligible in the past!

 When we help you apply for Marketplace coverage, you’ll find out if you qualify for a premium tax credit that lowers your monthly premium.

-Find out if your estimated 2021 income is in the range to qualify for a premium tax credit.
+Find out if your estimated 2022 income is in the range to qualify for a premium tax credit toward your Obamacare.

 There are some situations where you may qualify.
 Please call us at 877-561-3360 and let us discuss the coverage your employer is offering and whether or not you qualify for free Obamacare.

-Yes, you can purchase Marketplace coverage and qualify for subsidies based on your income.
-Premiums for Marketplace plans can vary by age.
+Yes, you can purchase Marketplace coverage and qualify for subsidies based on your income but premiums for Marketplace plans can and do vary by age.

 We would recommend you maintain your Medicare coverage.
 Companies selling plans from the Marketplace are not allowed to sell them to you if they know you have Medicare.
 Remember that just like the Marketplace, Medicare has general enrollment periods as well.
 This period begins January 1st and ends on March 31st and coverages take effect in July of the same year.
 If you happen to miss your initial enrollment, you may even get penalized:

-As you can see, it is in your best interest to maintain your Medicare benefit.
-If you still are not certain, please call us at 877-561-3360.
+As you can see, it is in your best interest to maintain your Medicare benefit but if you still are not certain, please call us at 877-561-3360.

 No, plan cancellation is not automatic and you must contact your Marketplace policy issuer to have your plan canceled when your Medicare coverage is set to begin.

 As long as you aren’t an undocumented immigrant you should be able to buy health insurance coverage in the Marketplace because you aren’t entitled to zero-premium Medicare.
-You will also be able to get premium tax credits to help keep your Marketplace coverage more affordable ( your income must be between 100%-400% of the federal poverty level, which is between $12,760 and $51,040 in 2021 for an individual).
+You will also be able to get premium tax credits to help keep your Marketplace coverage more affordable ( your income must be between 100%-400% of the federal poverty level, which is between $14,580 (for an individual) and $5,140 (for each additional person) in 2023.